Skip to main content

 Technical Analysis

-CVE-2025-8741 is a medium-severity vulnerability affecting macrozheng mall versions 1.0.0 through 1.0.3.
-The vulnerability arises from the cleartext transmission of sensitive information during interactions with the /admin/login endpoint.
-This means that when administrators or users log in, sensitive data such as credentials or session tokens may be transmitted without encryption, exposing them to interception by network attackers.
-The vulnerability can be exploited remotely without authentication or user interaction, but the attack complexity is rated as high, indicating that exploitation requires advanced skills or specific conditions.
-The CVSS 4.0 vector (AV:N/AC:H/AT:N/PR:N/UI:N/VC:L/VI:N/VA:N/SC:N/SI:N/SA:N/E:P) confirms that the attack is network-based, requires no privileges or user interaction, but the high attack complexity and low impact on confidentiality reduce the overall severity to medium (6.3).
+CVE-2025-8741 is a vulnerability identified in the macrozheng mall software versions 1.0.0 through 1.0.3.
+The flaw exists in the /admin/login functionality, where sensitive information is transmitted in cleartext over the network.
+This means that credentials or other confidential data sent during the login process are not encrypted, allowing an attacker with network access to intercept and read this data.
+The vulnerability can be exploited remotely without requiring authentication or user interaction, but the attack complexity is rated as high, indicating that exploitation requires significant effort or specific conditions.
+The CVSS 4.0 base score is 6.3 (medium severity), reflecting the moderate impact due to the lack of integrity or availability impact and the high attack complexity.
 The vendor has not responded to disclosure attempts, and no patches or mitigations have been published yet.
-Although no known exploits are currently in the wild, public disclosure of the exploit code increases the risk of future attacks.
-The vulnerability primarily impacts the confidentiality of sensitive data during login, with no direct impact on integrity or availability.
-The lack of encryption on sensitive login data could allow attackers to perform man-in-the-middle attacks, capturing credentials and potentially gaining unauthorized access to administrative functions if successful.
+Although no known exploits are currently active in the wild, the public disclosure of the vulnerability and exploit details increases the risk of future exploitation.
+The vulnerability primarily compromises confidentiality by exposing sensitive login information to network eavesdropping, potentially leading to unauthorized access if credentials are captured and reused.

 Potential Impact